ksu-is/CFB-Game-Predictor/README.md

+I want to create basic website that show the results of which team is going on the which anyone can access.

 # College Football Game Predictions

 machine learning that predicts the outcome of any Division I college football game.
 Data are from 2015 - 2024 seasons.